openxthinking/bullet-docs/docs/update.md

 Obtain the latest theme version.

 ### Via Shopify admin
-If you purchase your theme through the official Shopify theme store, you will be notified that a new version is available directly in your Shopify admin area.
+If you purchased your theme via the official Shopify theme store, you will be notified that a new version is available directly in your Shopify admin area.

 1. From Shopify admin, go to `Online Store → Themes`
 1. Locate `Bullet`, then click <span style="color:#458FFF;font-size:3rem;line-height:0;position:relative;top:7px">&bull;</span> Bullet version x.y.z available.